RajputGarima/LibraryManagement/README.md

 9. Approve indent
 10. View transaction history for admin

 All the above features run multiple, efficient SQL queries on the huge database to fetch correct results in minimal time.
-The consistency, integrity of the database is maintained after every transaction.
+The consistency, integrity of the database is maintained after every transaction. <br />

+> To run the application, go to the localhost in your browser, copy Library Management folder which has all the above scripts and run the script - **demo.php** which will launch the first screen of my system.